solent-eng/solent/README.md

 There is nothing inherently slow in the Solent design.
 In time we may replace the internals of Engine with a solution taken from asyncio, twisted or libuv.
 Or we may rewrite the engine in C++ and offer python wrappers to it.

+"Any notable flaws?"

+It is unfortunate that the current user interface system is essentially synchronous.
+It would be better as an event-driven settlement.